 In celebration of Earth Day, we’re highlighting five of the best EVs to make your BestRide.
 Every year automotive companies make more promises and investments in an all-electric future as regulators and public opinion demand cuts to global emissions.
 The resulting electric vehicles have a positive impact on public health and reduce ecological harm.
 As an added bonus, electric vehicles add a little bit of thrill to your driving experience with increased responsiveness due to their electric motors and enough torque to push you back into your seat.
 If you feel like you might be ready to hop into an all-electric chariot, these are some of your best options.

 Like the Bolt but need a little more space?
-The upcoming 2022 Chevrolet Bolt EUV is an SUV-style vehicle that might be just what you’re looking for!
+The Chevrolet Bolt EUV is an SUV-style vehicle that might be just what you’re looking for!
 Due to the increase in size compared to its hatchback sibling, passengers can enjoy some extra rear-seat legroom.
 Within its stylish interior, comes a digital gauge display and large 10.2-inch infotainment touchscreen with climate control integration.
 Added connectivity options are also available.
 The Chevrolet Bolt EUV features standard automated emergency braking with pedestrian detection and lane-departure warning with lane-keeping assist.
 Adaptive cruise control with a semi-autonomous driving mode is optional.
-The Bolt EUV will be released later this year.

-Volkswagen makes a strong entrance to the electric vehicle market with their new 2021 ID.4, a rear-wheel-drive SUV boasting up to 260 miles of driving range between each charge.
+Volkswagen made a strong entrance to the electric vehicle market last year with the ID.4, a rear-wheel-drive SUV boasting up to 260 miles of driving range between each charge.
 Within its minimalistic yet stylish interior, you’ll find plenty of cargo space and tech options that should satisfy all passengers.
 Coming standard on the ID.4 is a 5.3-inch digital gauge display and a 10-inch infotainment touchscreen allowing for Apple CarPlay, Android Auto, as well as standard navigation.
 Automated emergency braking with pedestrian detection and lane-departure warning with lane-keeping assist come standard on all models with the ability to add adaptive cruise control with semi-autonomous driving mode.
 The ID.4 is a great option for buyers who want their EV to look and feel like a normal car.

-While not as new to the market as the other EVs we’ve mentioned, the Kia Niro EV is a worthy option to go green this Earth Day.
+The Kia Niro EV is an especially viable option to go green this Earth Day.
 This is one of the most value-packed options on our list.
 Regardless of the model, Kia’s electric vehicle is well-equipped for its price point.
 An 8.0-inch touchscreen infotainment is standard along with power front seats that are also heated and a 7-inch digital driver display.
 Apple CarPlay, Android Auto, and Bluetooth connectivity also come standard on all models.
 On the safety front, every Niro EV features automated emergency braking with forward-collision warning, lane-departure warning with lane-keep assist, and adaptive cruise control.
 One last value proposition for the Kia Niro EV is its excellent warranty.
 You get a lot of bang for your buck in this one.

 Looking for something a little more opulent?
 The Audi e-tron might be more your style.
 This EV is not only luxurious, but it arrives with all of the sportiness we’ve come to expect from the German brand.
 Audi’s electric offering features a tech-filled cabin that is comfortable for all passengers.
 The e-tron has dual touchscreens for infotainment and Audi’s Virtual Cockpit, their new high-tech digital gauge cluster.
 Connectivity is no issue with Apple CarPlay and Android Auto coming standard.
 Safety also remains a focus with forward-collision warning, automated emergency braking, blind-spot monitoring, and more coming standard on all models.
 High-tech, sporty, and luxurious – the e-tron could be a home run hit for Audi and the environment.